secrakib/Bengali_Malicious_Memes/README.md

-# A ProActive Framework for Analyzing and Detection Bengali Malicious Memes: A Spectrum from Benign Humor to Outright Hate
+# A Framework for Analyzing and Detecting Bengali Malicious Memes: A Spectrum from Benign Humor to Inflamatory And Outright Hate

 [![Python Version](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/)